Knowledge base

 What are Infomaniak ICU?

-Openstack bases its billing through tokens, which is why the Infomaniak Cloud Unit or ICU was created.
-This token allows the cost of using resources on Openstack to be converted into CHF or EUR.
+Openstack bases its billing through tokens, hence the creation of the Infomaniak Cloud Unit or ICU.
+This token allows the cost of using Openstack resources to be converted into CHF or EUR.

-To learn more about ICU and conversion terms, refer to these Infomaniak guides.
+To find out more about ICU and conversion methods, refer to these Infomaniak guides.

 - Public Cloud: Action on an existing project